12 Tips to Build a Stronger Sibling Bond

 9. Promote the idea of the sibling team by creating family activities in which your children work together.
 For instance, give them a huge sheet of paper to draw on together.
 Ask them to write a letter to grandma together.
 Design a scavenger hunt where the kids help each other, rather than compete against each other.
 When you roughhouse, always team children against grownups.

-11. Family Kindness Journal.
+11. Start a family kindness journal.
 Tie sheets of paper together with a ribbon, or just add sheets of paper to a binder.
-Label it “Our Family Kindness Journal” and let the kids decorate it.
+Label it “Our Family Kindness Journal,” and let the kids decorate it.
 You might begin with a quote about kindness, such as the Dalai Lama’s: “Be kind whenever possible.
 It is always possible.”
 Then, notice acts of kindness between your children, and write them in the journal, with the date.

 “Brody helped Katelyn with her fort when it kept falling down.”